iansan5653/open-mcr/readme.md

 project by Ian Sanders, a mechanical engineering student at the University of South Florida, under the direction of Dr. Autar Kaw.

-To report a bug or provide feedback, please [file an issue](https://github.com/iansan5653/open-mcr/issues/new).

 ## Installation Instructions

 Currently, installers are only provided for Windows.
 For other operating